krusty-7/HWM-Web-Links/README.md

-edited for our website needs
+edited little links for our linktree style website needs